svengreb/tmpl-go/README.md

 The actual runner is open source and can be used locally as well in any private CI/CD pipeline.
 The [`.golangci.yml` configuration file][gh-blob-dot_golangci] is located in the root of this template repository and comes with sane default configurations that can be simply adjusted and extended.

-The runner is also used in the [the existing _CI_ GitHub action workflow][gh-act-ci] through the [golangci-lint-action][] GitHub action that has been created by the golangci-lint maintainers.
-See the [“CI/CD Action Workflow“](#cicd-action-workflow) section for more details.
+The runner is also used in the [the existing _CI_ GitHub action workflows][gh-act-ci] through the [golangci-lint-action][] GitHub action that has been created by the golangci-lint maintainers.
+See the [“CI/CD Action Workflows“](#cicd-action-workflows) section for more details.

 ## Usage